logrhythm/FileIO/README.md

 *_Directory  traversal and file access actions_*:
 The _DirectoryReader_ and _FileSystemWalker_ are efficient for traversing directory structures and accessing files with ad-hoc actions on those files.
 The code was written to be efficient, fast and easy to use.

 Errors are handled through return types and embedded error messages with the result.
-In an error-prone scenario the FileIO execution is significantly faster than than solutins that utilizes exceptions.
+In an error-prone scenario the FileIO execution is significantly faster than than solutions that utilizes exceptions.

 **File Access**